jonascarpay/apecs/tutorials/RTS.md

 Because `Selected` is a `Set`, its `Safe` representation is a `Bool` rather than `Maybe c`.

 ### Events
+Handling events is unpacking SDL Event types and matching them to a piece of game logic:

+Here we start tracking the mouse when the left button is pressed, and stop when it is released.
 ```haskell
 handleEvent :: SDL.EventPayload -> System' ()
 handleEvent (SDL.MouseButtonEvent (SDL.MouseButtonEventData _ SDL.Pressed _ SDL.ButtonLeft _ (P p))) =